jinisaweaklearner/AWS/common_questions.md

 To cost optimize = Cloudfront

 ## CloudFront
+Amazon CloudFront is an easy to use, high performance, and cost efficient content delivery service.
+With over 50 worldwide edge locations, CloudFront is able to deliver your content to your customers with low latency in any part of the world.

 Amazon CloudFront is a web service that speeds up distribution of your `static` and dynamic web content, such as .html, .css, .js, and image files, to your users.
 CloudFront delivers your content through a worldwide network of data centers called edge locations.
 When a user requests content that you're serving with CloudFront, the user is routed to the edge location that provides the lowest latency (time delay), so that content is delivered with the best possible performance. https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html

+Amazon CloudFront is a fast content delivery network (CDN) service that securely delivers data, videos, applications, and APIs to customers globally with low latency, high transfer speeds, all within a developer-friendly environment.
+CloudFront is integrated with AWS – both physical locations that are directly connected to the AWS global infrastructure, as well as other AWS services.

+## CloudFront and Origin Access Identity
+To restrict access to content that you serve from Amazon S3 buckets, follow these steps:

+Create a special CloudFront user called an origin access identity (OAI) and associate it with your distribution.

+Configure your S3 bucket permissions so that CloudFront can use the OAI to access the files in your bucket and serve them to your users.
+Make sure that users can’t use a direct URL to the S3 bucket to access a file there.

 ## How is Amazon SQS different from Amazon SNS?
 Amazon SNS allows applications to send time-critical messages to multiple subscribers through a “push” mechanism, eliminating the need to periodically check or “poll” for updates.
 Amazon SQS is a message queue service used by distributed applications to exchange messages through a polling model, and can be used to decouple sending and receiving components.